bytefish/bytefish.de/pages/notes.md

 [TOC]

+## 2025-06-08: Shifting Priorities and Programming ##

+It’s Pentecost, so Germany has a long weekend.
+Back when I didn’t have a family, these days would have been filled with working myself into things.
+And most importantly: I would have used the time to program something for *myself*, instead of *writing code for a company*.

+But ever since having a wife and children things surprisingly changed.
+Of course priorities shift, and instead of learning all about, say “Graph Databases”, my free time is spent with family things.
+I am waiting for weeks to find some quiet hours to try ideas accumulated inside.

+By now I do most of my writing and reading on a smartphone.
+The latest article on Google Zanzibar is no different, the code has been written in the Notes app on the phone.
+Auto-correct is the enemy!

+Once I could hide inside my office, I boot a computer (thanks to modern hard drives it doesn’t take a lot of time!).
+I am copying the code, correct all the syntax errors and draft an article in parallel.

+I wonder how other people handle it?

 ## 2025-06-07: How it all started...
 22 years ago  ##

 This page started in 2003 as a way to share my poems with the world.
 It was a time full of beautiful self-pity, and not knowing what to do with my life… basically the whole range of first-world problems.